AcademySoftwareFoundation/rez/docs/source/caching.rst

 the cache is to copy that content locally instead, and avoid the network cost.

 .. note::
-   Please note: Package caching does **NOT** cache package definitions.
+   Package caching does **NOT** cache package definitions.
    Only their payloads (ie, the package root directory).

 Build behavior
 --------------